cypherpunk-academy/2064/en/024_2021_Night-raid.md

 "Down in the cellar!" the father replied.

 Soldier: "No!
 She is not in the cellar."
-He held his gun to his father's head.
+He held his gun to the father's head.

 Father, shivering: "Then I don't know.
 I don't know.